Blinken urges Hamas to agree Gaza truce as he meets Israel leaders

 Blinken told them that freeing the hostages was "at the heart of everything we're trying to do".

-The estimates that 129 Israelis remain captive in Gaza, 34 of whom are presumed dead.
+Israel estimates that 129 hostages remain in Gaza, 34 of whom are presumed dead.

 Many of their families have expressed hope that US pressure may force Netanyahu to agree a deal for their release.